OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:15

-> I will meditate on Your precepts
+> I will reflect on Your precepts
-> And regard Your ways.
+> And consider Your ways.

 ## Psalm 119:16